luisalro/miax-TechnicalAnalysisPatterns_Detection/README.md

 3. Generate features that are considered interesting to recognize the pattern from the data of the temporary window (see comments below).
 4. Train a model of those seen in class by separating the data in train/test.
 5. Report the evaluation results that can be included in a notebook with the code for generate them.
 The evaluation should include:
-  (a) A confusion matrix
+  - A confusion matrix
-  (b) Accuracy and AUROC results
+  - Accuracy and AUROC results
-  (c) A ROC curve
+  - A ROC curve

 Regarding the generation of characteristics, it is recommended to generate simple functions that calculate values that help to distinguish some series from others, regardless of the pattern that is being searched for.
 What the windows would have a different price scale, it is necessary that the characteristics are normalized.
 Some examples can be:

-• Number of days that pass between the maximum and the minimum of the window
+- Number of days that pass between the maximum and the minimum of the window
-• If the maximum or minimum occurs first
+- If the maximum or minimum occurs first
-• Number of times in the window that a certain threshold is reached
+- Number of times in the window that a certain threshold is reached

 ### 2st part